wave911/CarND-Path-Planning-Project/README.md

 #### Sensor Fusion Data, a list of all other car's attributes on the same side of the road.
 (No Noise)

 ["sensor_fusion"] A 2d vector of cars and then that car's [car's unique ID, car's x position in map coordinates, car's y position in map coordinates, car's x velocity in m/s, car's y velocity in m/s, car's s position in frenet coordinates, car's d position in frenet coordinates.

-## Details

-1. The car uses a perfect controller and will visit every (x,y) point it recieves in the list every .02 seconds.
-The units for the (x,y) points are in meters and the spacing of the points determines the speed of the car.
-The vector going from a point to the next point in the list dictates the angle of the car.
-Acceleration both in the tangential and normal directions is measured along with the jerk, the rate of change of total Acceleration.
-The (x,y) point paths that the planner recieves should not have a total acceleration that goes over 10 m/s^2, also the jerk should not go over 50 m/s^3.
-(NOTE: As this is BETA, these requirements might change.
-Also currently jerk is over a .02 second interval, it would probably be better to average total acceleration over 1 second and measure jerk from that.

-2. There will be some latency between the simulator running and the path planner returning a path, with optimized code usually its not very long maybe just 1-3 time steps.
-During this delay the simulator will continue using points that it was last given, because of this its a good idea to store the last points you have used so you can have a smooth transition. previous_path_x, and previous_path_y can be helpful for this transition since they show the last points given to the simulator controller with the processed points already removed.
-You would either return a path that extends this previous path or make sure to create a new path that has a smooth transition with this last path.

-## Tips
+## Reflection

-A really helpful resource for doing this project and creating smooth trajectories was using http://kluge.in-chemnitz.de/opensource/spline/, the spline function is in a single hearder file is really easy to use.
+For this project I used a lot the information and insights provided in project walkthrough, questions answered in the video and course forum.
+With current implementation the car's behavior is quite conservative, it doesn't chose the ideal/optimal lane but that lane where is no blocking traffic.
+Also car is waiting with lane change as much as possible until nothing will be around its virtual borders.

+The trajectory is calculated in createTrajectory method by adding some delta as bunch of new points to the previous trajectory to make it smoother and not severed from previous calculation step.
+When previous path was not available to generate one car's angle was used.
+To minimize jerks in Freneh's S direction speed increasing/decreasing is used on step basis.
+Maybe here would be better to use some like PID controller - so it is could be next step for project improvement.
+To minimize jerks in Freneh's D direction spline was used to create smoother trajectory.

+State machine for this project is not implemented - this of course decreased the quality of the solution and from the other side is the room for the futher project improvement.
+For now there is only 2 states: continue straight forward and prepare to change line.
+When the car is approaching other cars on the road isClose checks if the other car is too close or not and make a decision whether to change line or not.
+The lane where to drive is chosen via getLane method and 2 cost functions: penalizeLaneChange and changeLane.
+The function penalizeLaneChange add a little cost to avoid driving between lanes whether changeLane add a high cost if car goes outside of legal lines (off the road) or when projected path let's say is too close to the current position or when car approaching our car is going to be in the projected slot, little cost to keep car within the lane
 ---

 ## Dependencies